Uzunköprü Bridge

-Construction of the bridge was started in 1426 or 1427, and ended in 1443 or 1444.
+Construction of the bridge began in 1426/7, and ended in 1443/4.
 The newly-completed bridge had a length of 1392 m, spanning 174 arches.
 The stones include several figures and motifs, which were replaced over time.

 The bridge was repaired following earthquakes and floods, which decreased its length, and the number of its arches.
 In 1971, it was widened to 6.80 m and was covered over with steel and concrete.
 Heavy vehicles were banned from using the bridge in 2013, as an alternative concrete bridge was being built.
 The bridge was closed to traffic in September 2021 for another restoration project after cracks had started to appear in the stones a few years earlier.
 One aim of the restoration is to excavate some of the buried arches.

 Background

 The swampy nature of the area meant it unsuitable for settlement until the Ottoman period; the earliest settlers lived in the surrounding hilly regions.
-Occasional floods at Ergene made the crossings of Ottoman military expeditions into Rumelia difficult.

 The ground where the bridge is located has a structure consisting of clay and sandstone.
+This part of the Ergene river was not a place frequently used for crossings by the public, but was used by Ottoman soldiers participating in expeditions into Rumelia.
+The waterflow decreased during the summer months, even allowing simple crossings with horses.
+During the spring, however, melting snow that was fed into the river caused the area to flood.
+These occasional floods of the river made military crossings difficult.

 Several wooden bridges on the same location had already preceded the current structure.
-The wooden bridges were destructed quickly by either enemies or high tides.
-Sultan Murad II ordered a new stone bridge to be made long and strong so that it was still crossable during high tides.
+These were destroyed quickly by either enemies or floods.
+Some crossings by villagers were also made via boats using multiple small piers along the coast.
+To allow for crossings during rising water, Sultan Murad II ordered a new stone bridge to be constructed that was long and strong enough to stretch the entire swamp affected by the river.
 Additionally, the stone bridge provided a safe crossing of the marshy location on the Gallipoli–Edirne route.